Kishan1835/ClassWork/cyber Securyty/readme.md

 ## Key Aspects

-- Employes trinning and awarness
+- Employes training and awarness
 - Culture and security
 - Recuiremnt and Screaning
 - Access Control